dmitry-merzlyakov/nledger/build.md

 1. Go to *nledger/* folder
 2. Execute:
-    - On Windows: `powershell -ExecutionPolicy RemoteSigned -File ./get-nledger-up.ps1 -noNLTests`
+    - `pwsh -file ./get-nledger-up.ps1 -noNLTests`
-    - On Linux or OSX: `pwsh -file ./get-nledger-up.ps1 -noNLTests`
+    - On Windows, you might need to type: `powershell -ExecutionPolicy RemoteSigned` instead of `pwsh`

 > Note: the switch -noNLTests disables integration tests but you can run with them.